SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 ### Connecting via MQTT

 Cumulocity IoT supports MQTT both via TCP and WebSockets.
-As URL you use _mqtt.cumulocity.com_.
+As URL you can use your tenant domain (e.g. _mytenant.cumulocity.com/mqtt_) or the domain of the instance in the format mqtt.&lt;instance_domain> (e.g. _mqtt.cumulocity.com_).

 Available ports: